beling/book-pl/src/ch19-01-unsafe-rust.md

 function</span>

 We can’t implement this function using only safe Rust.
-An attempt might look something like Listing 19-5, which won’t compile.
+An attempt might look something like listing 19-5, which won’t compile.
 For simplicity, we’ll implement `split_at_mut` as a function rather than a method and only for slices of `i32` values rather than for a generic type `T`.